spodsiadlik/The-Three-Amigos/docs/project1.md

 | STOP | Zero | Zero |

 # Summary
 Overall, the experience of designing and running the robot has been enjoyable, and we have learned many things throughout the process.
+The primary knowledge that we gained was regarding ROS, as we learned all of the basics through multiple tutorials.
+Then, we were able to apply that knowledge using the teleop_twist_key package and drive the robot.
+We also gained more insight into the design process and found how various complications could come up.
+However, by using our problem-solving skills, we were able to find solutions including using using FreeCAD to print platforms and adding weather stripping to create protective bumpers.
+Lastly, we found how effectively planning and considering many features could result in a working project!

-Here is a final video of "The Fourth Amigo" running! https://youtu.be/zgJtEFMvBP0 (3%) A summary and discussion section to close up the report and share any interesting findings.
+Here is a final video of "The Fourth Amigo" running! https://youtu.be/zgJtEFMvBP0